Cyclists pedalled across Australia for Compassion

 Many other remarkable riders also took part, including 69-year-old Ross Adams who has overcome a recent life-threatening brain tumour; and Nellie Logan who wrote over 3,500 letters to children in Compassion’s sponsorship program just last year.

 For 69-year-old Ross Adams, this ride was a particular feat of strength.
 After an intense surgical procedure to remove a tumour from the frontal lobe of his brain, Ross was left blind in his right eye – but this didn’t deter him from the challenge.

 “In 2014, I discovered I had a meningioma tumour in the frontal lobe of my brain.
 I was told I would die if I didn’t have surgery.
 The tumour was successfully removed, but I currently have a second tumour on a watching brief,” says Ross.
 “I am blessed with the physical capacity to ride a bike for long hours, so, for me, it is the perfect way to use my gift to give children an opportunity to live.”

 Despite his health struggles, including some broken bones in training for the ride, Ross says he “celebrates being alive every day” and was very much looking forward to the Ride for Compassion challenge.

 Nellie Writes to 900 Compassion Children

-For Nellie Logan, this epic ride isn’t the only way she supports the work of Compassion Australia.
+For Nellie Logan, this epic ride wasn’t the only way she supports the work of Compassion Australia.
 She single-handedly writes letters to more than 900 children living in poverty every year on behalf of other sponsors, giving them encouragement and reminding them they are loved.

-Ride travels from WA to Newcastle
+Ride travelled from WA to Newcastle

-“We wish to thank and celebrate all the riders that have invested considerable time, energy and training towards fundraising for vulnerable children living in poverty around the world,” says Compassion Australia CEO Clare Steele.
+“We wish to thank and celebrate all the riders that invested considerable time, energy and training towards fundraising for vulnerable children living in poverty around the world,” says Compassion Australia CEO Clare Steele.
 “We are truly grateful.”

 To learn more about how you can make an impact, visit here.